jsgroth/jgnes/README.md

 Not Implemented:
 * An option to scale the native 8:7 NES output to 4:3, as TVs would have done back in the 1980s
-* A smarter way of mapping NES colors to RGB colors; currently using a hardcoded palette that looks kind of ok, color emphasis is not currently implemented
+* A smarter way of mapping NES colors to RGB colors; currently using a hardcoded palette that looks kind of ok
 * Overscan customization; some games look really bad without cropping ~8 columns of pixels off each side of the screen
 * Lots of mappers, most notably MMC2 (Punch-Out!!), MMC5 (e.g. Castlevania 3), and Konami's VRC mappers
 * P2 input and input configuration (or any configuration really)